Jodavid/FuzzyClass/README.md

 #> Carregando pacotes exigidos: lattice
 #> Carregando pacotes exigidos: ggplot2
 #' ---------------------------------------------
-#' Abaixo seguem como são utilizadas as funções:
+#' The following shows how the functions are used:
 #' --------------
-#' Lendo uma base de dados:
+#' Reading a database:
 #'
-#' Dados de treinamento real:
+#' Actual training data:
 data(VirtualRealityData)

 VirtualRealityData <- as.data.frame(VirtualRealityData)